Teoroo-CMC/PiNN/doc/misc.rst

 The patch is benchmarked against LAMMPS at a known density of Lennard-Jones fluids.
-As shown below, the patched barostat agrees well with the LAMMPS implementation, while the original ASE barostat overestimates the equlibrium density.
-Similar issue may exist in other ASE barostats.
+As shown below, the patched barostat agrees well with the LAMMPS implementation, while the original ASE barostat overestimates the equilibrium density.
+Similar issues may exist in other ASE barostats.

 .. figure:: images/barostat_benchmark.png